-FOREST FIRE MANAGEMENT VICTORIA We are committed in recruiting Aboriginal people who want to work on Country to help protect Victorian communities from bushfires by becoming seasonal firefighters as part of Forest Fire Management Victoria crews.
+We are looking for people who want to help protect Victorian communities from bushfire, to become seasonal firefighters, as part of Forest Fire Management Victoria crews.

-Each year we employ field-based seasonal firefighters to assist with planned burning and the prevention and suppression of bushfires in parks and forests.
+Each year, we employ field-based seasonal firefighters to assist with planned burning and the prevention and suppression of bushfires in parks and forests.

 It's a job where no two days are the same.
-Seasonal firefighting is a great way to contribute, be challenged, work as part of a team and develop career pathways in an organisation that supports the Self-determination of Aboriginal people.
+Seasonal firefighting is a great way to make a contribution, be challenged, work as part of a team and develop career pathways.